 During his last full year in the United States Manno worked with several small churches tucked alongside the foothills of the Smokey Mountains to found Haitian Christian Ministries.
 This new ministry was founded in Knoxville, TN prior to Manno returning to Haiti.

 After many heartfelt conversations, prayers and planning...
-Manno and Prisca arrive at Johnson University (Johnson Bible College).
-Their desire, to earn a degree in preaching and return home to serve their people.
-Over the course of the next four years Manno and Prisca would do just that.
-In that same time, there 3 biological children, Patrick, Julie and Judith were born.
+Manno arrives at Johnson University (Johnson Bible College).
+His desire, to earn a degree in preaching and return home to serve his people.
+Over the course of the next four years Manno would do just that.